How Objects Move

 A. All the steps are clearly shown in our incursion checklist.

 Q. Do I need to be present during the incursion?

-A. Yes.
-Although we are all VIT certified teachers, we do not know the health and safety requirements of your students.
-We recommend classroom teachers take this opportunity to observe the students in a different situation and gain some personal professional development.
+A. Yes, a teacher must be present during the session as we do not know the health and safety requirements of your students.
+We recommend that classroom teachers take this opportunity to observe the students in a different situation and gain some professional development.

 Q. Can I take photos or videos?